Precision Engineering Services

 We are regularly asked a number of questions about our capabilities and the work we do in general.
 This section is designed to answer those queries.
 If you do not see an answer to your enquiry then please complete the form above.

-Yes, we are able to visit client premises to ensure delivery of precision engineering solutions.
+Yes, we are able to visit client premises to ensure delivery of UK based precision engineering solutions.
 We are quite flexible on this front, but there are some geographic constraints to consider for locations outside the UK.
 If you wish to work with us, you are best contacting us to open direct dialogue.

 Yes, we are happy to sign Non Disclosure Agreements where necessary, and have worked with numerous clients on this basis.